 Cats can be hard to read sometimes.
-They are a much more independent animal than dogs, so subtle differences in their behaviour may not seem so obvious unless you know what you are looking for.
+Cat anxiety solutions?
+They are a much more independent animals than dogs, so subtle differences in their behaviour may not seem so obvious unless you know what you are looking for.

 Can Cats Get Anxiety?

 We often don’t think about mental health issues when it comes to our pets, but the fact is, cats (and dogs) can have trouble dealing with stress just like we do.

 The independent manner of cats can make it tough to identify sometimes, but odd behaviours and changes to your cat’s normal habits are often a sign that they are unhappy with something going on in their environment or routine.

 Cats hate change, so once they are accustomed to a certain routine, even small changes can make your cat feel out of sorts.